gdbooks/LegacyOpenGL/Chapter5/light_atten.md

 Attenuation factor affects only positional light sources, it makes no sense in terms of a directional light as the direcitonal light is infinitaley far away.

+### Not intuitive
+OpenGL chose this attenuation model because it is pretty close to how nature actually looks / works.
+The problem is they lost all intuition with this formula.